mangila/spring-crud/README.md

 Deployed to AWS and automated with IaC (Infrastructure as Code) and CM (Configuration Management) using Terraform and Ansible.

+**NOTE: This project is just for demonstration purposes.
+With a POC value**

 ### Spring Boot

 Spring RESTful service with CRUD operations for the Employee domain.
 (The famous Employee CRUD, great for demonstration purposes)